 Painlessly increasing your contributions

 For all the times I harp on about The Latte Factor, even I was forced to acknowledge that skipping my Friday Starbucks run would let me increase my contributions to my newly regenerating EF to $25 per week or about $100 per month.

 I felt like I was doubling-up on financial security everywhere.
 Not only did I have a Baby Fund, but I also had the added defense against whatever non-baby related catastrophe could hit me at any moment.
 (Though I have to say, after the unplanned baby thing I felt there were very few financial surprises I wouldn’t be able to weather with creativity and grace).

 I had an emergency fund, and I had built it with only $20 per week.
-Thanks to interest and keeping up with my contributions, it hit $1,000 in no time.
+Thanks to the interest and keeping up with my contributions, it hit $1,000 in no time.
 Furthermore, because $25/week was so easy to save, I knew I could keep going even in my maternity leave.

 Finding $20 per week to save

 You might think your budget is already airtight and you can’t possibly find another $20 to allocate somewhere knew, but there are ways to finagle this from old and new places if you get creative.

 • Skip dining out for two lunches or 1 dinner